Arctic Travel: Trip Preparation

 Gloves or mittens with a wind-resistant outer fabric are good for cold days or those ATV rides.

 It is the Arctic, so bring a couple of sets of long underwear.
-Synthetic or wool material, no cotton content please.
+Synthetic or wool material, no cotton or silk content please.

 A few pairs of good wool or wool-synthetic blend socks are essential.
 Remember that socks are small to pack and wonderful to wear!
 We have Smartwool socks available for sale.